-Each year, with the help of their external professional advisers, the Trustee conducts an assessment of whether the charges and transaction costs for the default arrangement and other investment self-select options, which are borne in full or in part by members, represent good Value for Members.
-Value is not simply about low cost - as part of the assessment the Trustee and their advisers also consider the quality and scope of provision compared against similar pension schemes and available external benchmarks.
+Each year, with the help of their external professional advisers, the Trustee carries out an assessment of whether the charges and transaction costs for the Default Arrangement and other investment self-select options, which are borne in full or in part by members, represent good Value for Members.
+Value is not simply about low cost - the Trustee also considers the quality and scope of provision compared against similar schemes and available external benchmarks.